syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 ## Render boolean value as checkbox

-The Grid control allows you to render boolean values as checkboxes in columns.
+The Grid component allows you to render boolean values as checkboxes in columns.
 This can be achieved by using the `DisplayAsCheckBox` property, which is available in the [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_Columns).
 This property is useful when you have a boolean column in your Grid and you want to display the values as checkboxes instead of the default text representation of **true** or **false**.

 To enable the rendering of boolean values as checkboxes, you need to set the `DisplayAsCheckBox` property of the `Columns` to **true**.